ARCH 1012 (c, FYS) The Archaeology of Ritual and Myth in the Ancient Mediterranean

-ARCH 2204 (c, ESD, IP) Buried by Vesuvius: The Archaeology of Roman Daily Life
+ARCH 2204 (c, IP) Buried by Vesuvius: The Archaeology of Roman Daily Life

 Destroyed by the eruption of Vesuvius in AD 79, the archaeological remains of Pompeii, Herculaneum, and the neighboring sites around the Bay of Naples are unparalleled in their range and completeness.
 The study of this material record reveals a great deal about the domestic, economic, religious, social, and political life in ancient Italy.
 Examines archaeological, literary, and documentary material ranging from architecture and sculpture to wall painting, graffiti, and the floral remains of ancient gardens, but focuses on interpreting the archaeological record for insight into the everyday life of the Romans.
 In addition, explores the methods and techniques employed by archaeologists since the sites were “rediscovered” in the sixteenth century.
 Archaeological materials are introduced through illustrated presentations, supplementary texts, and sessions in the Bowdoin College Museum of Art.

 ARCH 2207 (c, IP) Who Owns the Past?
-Ownership, Interpretation, and Presentation of Cultural Heritage
+Contemporary Controversies and Contested Narratives

 Focuses on the meaning and significance of artifacts, archaeology sites, monuments, and art from a diversity of perspectives.
 Students learn about disagreements regarding who owns antiquities and ethnographic objects.
 They consider the ethical, cultural, and legal considerations of where heritage materials are housed, and whether they should be published and exhibited, and if so, by whom.
 They examine the impact of politics, conflicts, and war on cultural heritage sites and monuments, and learn about the illegal trafficking in antiquities and art.
 Students wrestle with museums’ colonial legacies and consider how decolonizing practices are transforming museums and interpretations of the past.
 Case studies cover a broad array of museums, cultures, and nations.
 Readings, class discussions, visits by guest speakers, and hands-on work with objects are augmented by visits to the college’s two museums.
 (Same as: ANTH 2105)